godontop/docker/jupyter/README.md

 Then you can use the following command to run your container. docker run -d -p 8888:8888 --name jupyter dayelee/jupyter-notebook --NotebookApp.password='sha1:90863f68f18e:b8ce839e0f5b3978ba093bd1b4763717b4388c11'

+### Step 2
+Then you can visit your jupyter notebook by http://yourdomain:8888 or http://yourip:8888